carpentries-work/carpentries.org/pages/workshops.md

 All invoices will be issued by [Community Initiatives](https://communityin.org/), our fiscal sponsor.
 The Carpentries staff will work with host sites to manage the invoicing process.

 #### Workshop Administration Scholarship
 Scholarships may be available for workshops that reach new or under-served communities.
-If you are interested in hosting and would like to request assistance covering the fee, please complete the Workshop Request Form.
+If you are interested in hosting and would like to request assistance covering the fee, please complete the [Workshop Request Form][workshop_request_form].
 Select the option “I am requesting a scholarship to waive the administrative fee” and answer the required questions.
 If a scholarship is awarded, the host will still be responsible for the instructor travel expenses.

 #### Travel Expenses for Instructors:
 * All Instructors are volunteers, but the Host needs to cover their travel expenses.
 We work to find local instructors, but suggest that you estimate about $2000 total ($1000 per Instructor) for the travel, food, and accommodation of the instructors.